rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 # :material-power-plug-outline: Napalm Plugin

-The Napalm plugin for NetBox allows you to integrate real-time data collection functionalities directly from network devices configured in the system.
-With it, you can obtain updated information such as operational status, adjacencies (LLDP/CDP), and device configurations, enriching the visualization and management of assets in NetBox.
+The Napalm plugin for NetBox allows you to integrate real-time collection functionalities directly from network devices configured in the system.
+With it, you can obtain updated information such as operational status, neighbor relationships (LLDP/CDP), and equipment configurations, enriching the visualization and management of assets in NetBox.
 This integration makes the tool more dynamic, bringing the documentation closer to the current reality of the network.

 ## :simple-git: Plugin Repository
 Copy the link below or click to access the [Github Repository](https://github.com/netbox-community/netbox-napalm-plugin)